Walfrido Antão

-Walfrido Antão was a prolific cronista and short story writer in the Portuguese-language Goan press, becoming particularly active as this tradition breathed its last.
+Walfrido Antão was an Indian prolific cronista and short story writer in the Portuguese-language Goan press, becoming particularly active as this tradition breathed its last.
 The crónica is a journalistic form common in Iberia and Latin America and which was widely cultivated in Portuguese Goa.
 It can be roughly defined as a literary text combining elements of the short story, the memoir and the opinion editorial.
 Born in Arossim, Antão contributed several hundred such articles to O Heraldo and Diário da Noite from the late 1950s until the demise or Anglicisation of these papers.